University of Kelaniya: Information and Communication Technology Centre

 The ICT Centre provides support services in IT-related teaching, research, internet services, staff development and hardware maintenance for the entire university.
 It conducts a computer literacy course open to all students and advanced courses in Visual Basic, web designing and hardware technology for the students who have successfully completed the computer literacy course.
 On-the-job training in the IT arena is provided for the young people just out of the university who work in the ICT Centre.

 The maintenance unit provides network, hardware and software support to the clients in the university, and IT for academic departments and administrative branches of the university.
 Video filming of special events of the university since 2005 is an additional service.

-Currently, the ICT Centre hosts web and mail services for all students and staff.
+The ICT Centre hosts web and mail services for all students and staff.
 They have a university-wide wifi network called "Kelani-WiFi".
 The ICT Centre is the first institutional Sri Lankan member of Eduroam.